Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-std-rpc-api.md

 A `ClientRPC` can be invoked by the server to be executed on a client.

-Developer can declare a `ClientRPC` by marking a method with `[ClientRPC]` attribute and making sure to have `CLientRPC` postfix in the method name:
+Developer can declare a `ClientRPC` by marking a method with `[ClientRPC]` attribute and making sure to have `ClientRPC` postfix in the method name:

 ```cs
 [ClientRPC]